Se habla español

 • Width Measurement: The inaugural figure indicates the tire’s cross-sectional width in millimeters, taken from one sidewall to the opposite.

 • Aspect Ratio: The aspect ratio, the intermediary value, quantifies the sidewall height stretching from the rim to the tread’s summit.
-When you see a tire marked as 235/75-15, the sidewall height of the tire is 75% of its width.
+When you see a tire marked as 235/75-15, the sidewall height is 75% of its width.

 • Wheel Diameter: The concluding numeral signifies the wheel’s diameter in inches, with the exemplified tire accommodating a 15-inch diameter wheel.